apache/incubator-datalab/USER_GUIDE.md

 Before clicking "Create" button you should choose the image from "Select AMI" and fill in the "Name" and "Instance shape".

-**NOTE:** This functionality is implemented for AWS and GCP.
+**NOTE:** This functionality is implemented for AWS and Azure.

 --------------------------
 ## Stop Notebook server <a name="notebook_stop"></a>

-Once you have stopped working with an analytical tool and you need to release cloud resources for the sake of the costs, you might want to stop the notebook.
-You are able to start the notebook again after a while and proceed with your analytics.
+Once you have stopped working with an analytical tool and you need to release Cloud resources for the sake of the costs, you might want to stop the notebook.
+You are able to start the notebook later and proceed with your analytical work.

 To stop the Notebook click on a gear icon <img src="doc/gear_icon.png" alt="gear" width="20"> in the "Actions" column for a needed Notebook and hit "Stop":